evansolomon/git-pluck/README.md

 # `gitpluck`

-Updating lots of repositories can be annoying.  `gitpluck` automates the process by recursively searching for git repositories from your current directory and giving you the option to update each of them.
-Passing `-a` or `--all` (.e.g `gitpluck -a`) will skip the confirmation step and just try to update all of your repositories.
+Managing lots of repositories can be annoying.  `gitpluck` automates the process by recursively searching for git repositories from your current directory and letting you pass arbitrary commands to each of them.

-`gitpluck` is pretty basic, it just runs `git pull` on every repo it finds.
-That assumes that your current branch has an remote branch it's tracking.
-If it doesn't, `gitpluck` will show you the error returned by git.
+For example, if you want to run `git pull` on each of the repositories within your current directory, you could run `gitpluck pull`.
+If you wanted to be more specific, you could run `gitpluck pull origin master`.
+To see what the state of each repository is, you could run `gitpluck status`

 ## Installation